Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 From 10.x, the [Screen Space Reflection](Override-Screen-Space-Reflection.md) effect always uses the color pyramid HDRP generates after the Before Refraction transparent pass.
 This means the color buffer only includes transparent GameObjects that use the **BeforeRefraction** [Rendering Pass](Surface-Type.md).
 Previously the content depended on whether the Distortion effect was active.

+From 10.x, when using the Lit with a Specular Color workflow, when the specular color goes below 2% of full white, it will slowly transition to completely kill the specular highlight, leading to no specular highlights at all when the specular color is fully black.

 ## Shadows

 From 10.x, it is no longer necessary to change the [HDRP Config package](HDRP-Config-Package.md) to set the [shadow filtering quality](HDRP-Asset.md#FilteringQualities) for deferred rendering.
 Instead, you can now change the filtering quality directly on the [HDRP Asset](HDRP-Asset.md#FilteringQualities).
 Note if you previously had not set the shadow filtering quality to **Medium** on the HDRP Asset, the automatic project upgrade process changes the shadow quality which means you may need to manually change it back to its original value.